 Reservoirs will increase water storage and help slow larger flows from the mountains that can cause river floods.

 Community-level flood protection:

-Permanent infrastructure, like flood barriers, will better protect vulnerable communities from smaller floods and work with future upstream reservoirs to protect communities from at least a 2013-level flood.
+Permanent flood mitigation infrastructure, like flood barriers, will better protect vulnerable communities from smaller floods and work with future upstream reservoirs to provide greater protection.

 Property-level flood protection:

-Changes to building regulations and bylaws, limiting types of development in flood prone areas and public education will make people, homes and communities more flood resilient.
+Changes to building regulations and guidelines, limiting types of development in flood-prone areas and public education will make people, homes and communities more flood resilient.

 Elbow River Mitigation

 Springbank Reservoir (SR1)